-The data memory contains the I/O memory, internal SRAM, optionally memory mapped EEPROM, and external memory if available.
-The data memory is organized as one continuous memory section, see Figure 7-2 on page 14.
-To simplify development, I/O Memory, EEPROM and SRAM will always have the same start addresses for all Atmel AVR XMEGA devices.
+The data memory contains the I/O memory, internal SRAM and optionally memory mapped EEPROM.
+The data memory is organized as one continuous memory section, see Figure 7-2 on page 15.
+To simplify development, I/O Memory, EEPROM and SRAM will always have the same start addresses for all XMEGA devices.